respoke/docs/src/js-library/screen-sharing.md

 ##Setting up SSL
 The current security restrictions for screen sharing require that your files be served over HTTPS.
-If the are using a service such as [Heroku](http://herokuapp.com/) which takes care of setting up SSL for you, or you have created your own server environment using SSL, then you can skip this section.
+If you are using a service such as [Heroku](http://herokuapp.com/) which takes care of setting up SSL for you, or you have created your own server environment using SSL, then you can skip this section.

-If you are just looking to test out the functionality of screen sharing on your local machine, and don't already have SSL setup, then you may want to consider trying [ngrok](https://ngrok.com/).
+If you are just looking to test out the functionality of screen sharing on your local machine, and don't already have SSL setup, then you may want to consider using [ngrok](https://ngrok.com/).

 ###Testing locally with HTTPS using ngrok
 [ngrok](https://ngrok.com/) provides a simple means of exposing your local web server to the internet over HTTPS.
 To accomplish this, you will need to download the ngrok binary for your operating system at [https://ngrok.com/download](https://ngrok.com/download).
 Once you've download the ngrok binary, you will need to run it from the command line by navigating to the directory where you've stored the binary, then running the command